Waste management: Avoidance and reduction methods

 An important method of waste management is the prevention of waste material being created, also known as waste reduction.
-Waste Minimization is reducing the quantity of hazardous wastes achieved through a thorough application of innovative or alternative procedures.
+Waste minimization is reducing the quantity of hazardous wastes achieved through a thorough application of innovative or alternative procedures.
 Methods of avoidance include reuse of second-hand products, repairing broken items instead of buying new ones, designing products to be refillable or reusable (such as cotton instead of plastic shopping bags), encouraging consumers to avoid using disposable products (such as disposable cutlery), removing any food/liquid remains from cans and packaging, and designing products that use less material to achieve the same purpose (for example, lightweighting of beverage cans).

 International waste trade

 Challenges in developing countries

 Areas with developing economies often experience exhausted waste collection services and inadequately managed and uncontrolled dumpsites.
 The problems are worsening.
 Problems with governance complicate the situation.
-Waste management in these countries and cities is an ongoing challenge due to weak institutions, chronic under-resourcing and rapid urbanization.
+Waste management in these countries and cities is an ongoing challenge due to weak institutions, chronic under-resourcing, and rapid urbanization.
 All of these challenges, along with the lack of understanding of different factors that contribute to the hierarchy of waste management, affect the treatment of waste.

-In developing countries, waste management activities are usually carried by poor, for their survival.
-It has been estimated that 2% of population in Asia, Latin America and Africa are dependent on waste for their livelihood.
+In developing countries, waste management activities are usually carried out by the poor, for their survival.
+It has been estimated that 2% of the population in Asia, Latin America, and Africa are dependent on waste for their livelihood.
 Family organized, or individual manual scavengers are often involved with waste management practices with very little supportive network and facilities with increased risk of health effects.
 Additionally, this practice prevents their children from further education.
-Participation level of most citizens in waste management is very low, residents in urban areas are not actively involved in the process of waste management.
+The participation level of most citizens in waste management is very low, residents in urban areas are not actively involved in the process of waste management.

 Technologies

 Traditionally, the waste management industry has been a late adopter of new technologies such as RFID (Radio Frequency Identification) tags, GPS and integrated software packages which enable better quality data to be collected without the use of estimation or manual data entry.
 This technology has been used widely by many organizations in some industrialized countries.
-Radio frequency identification is a tagging system for automatic identification of recyclable components of municipal solid waste stream.
+Radiofrequency identification is a tagging system for automatic identification of recyclable components of municipal solid waste streams.

+Smart waste management has been implemented in several cities, including San Francisco, Varde or Madrid.
+Waste containers are equipped with level sensors.
+When the container is almost full, the sensor warns the pickup truck, which can thus trace its route servicing the fullest containers and skipping the emptiest ones.